David-Inkheart/paywave/ReadMe.md

 ## API Documentation

-Explore the detailed API documentation in the [API Documentation](api-documentation.md) file.
+Detailed API documentation is available.
+Please mail me to request access to the documentation.

 ## Security